PramodhMahadeshKM/OOPPythonMiniProject/1_Requirements/Readme.md

 ## Introduction
 This project is useful for implementing different features for customers using the telephone service by utilizing the Python OOP concepts.

+## Features
+* It is subdivided into two - Prepaid and Postpaid Customers.
+* To make a call
+* To add balance
+* To pay bill
+* To update mail id
+* To display account info

 ## High Level Requirements:
 | ID | Description | Status |
 | ----- | ----------- | ------- |